PrivateSky/acl-magic/README.md

       concern.allow(zoneId, resourceId, callback)

-#Algorithm for allow check on a specific concern
+#The algorithm (for checking with allow on a specific concern)
- Step 1: load recrusively all the parents for a specific zoneId
+       Step 1: load recrusively all the parents for a specific zoneId cache.loadZoneParents(zoneId, callback)
-      cache.loadZoneParents(zoneId, callback)
        Step 2: for grant records
             cache.loadGrantrecords(resourceId, callback)
        Step 3: test if any parent is in grant records.
 If it successfully find one such record, finish and returns true Step 4: recursively, load parents resources and try step 3 Step 5: if exist. returns the result of the exceptional rule for this concern Step 6: return false (is not allowed)

 #Other functions